WantStuff/AudioDeviceCmdlets/README.md

 AudioDeviceCmdlets is a suite of PowerShell Cmdlets to control audio devices on Windows.

-A simplified and enhanced fork of the project by Francois Gendron's [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets).
+This is a fork of the work by Francois Gendron's [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets) with an overhauled and simplified user interface, and additional features to manage Communications devices.

 ## Features